Written by: John White on May 14th, 2006

 Retail Price: $24.95

-Eloise, a young pupil of Rene, a washed up artist, is raped and strangled after leaving his house.
-The police in the shape of Inspector Lesage are suspicious of Rene and rumours start to circulate that he is responsible.
+Synopsis: Eloise, a young pupil of Rene, a washed up artist, is raped and strangled after leaving his house.
+The police in the shape of Inspector Lesage are suspicious of Rene and rumors start to circulate that he is responsible.
 Meanwhile his wife, Vivianne, becomes involved with local celebrity and all round media whore Desmot.
 With the suspicion of the local community and the lies of his wife Rene starts to crack up.
 When he discovers that both Desmot and his wife are away he paints what he imagines has happened.
 Desmot is invited around for dinner and gets very drunk, Rene takes him home but the next morning Desmot is found dead.
 Again Rene is suspected by Lesage but the help of a local gossip and an adventurous teenager lead Lesage to the murderer of Eloise even if Desmot’s end remains unsolved.

 Au coeur du mensonge was a slight step in the dark for Chabrol.
-It involved central actors he had not worked with before with the exception of Bonnaire and it retained a central element of whodunnit.
+It involved central actors he had not worked with before with the exception of Bonnaire and it retained a central element of whodunit.
 Typically though, Chabrol establishes the point of the tale as being about gossip, untruths, the media and community.
 The central efficient sleuth, Lesage, is not all she seems and chases Rene ignoring the suggestions of her lieutenant and a young kid whom she disparagingly calls “Hercuile”, she also learns that her babysitter is involved in poor company that puts her own child in the midst of murder and theft.
 This is not a procedural despite the eventual twin reveals of the culprit.

 As is often the case with Chabrol there is one character whom the audience is almost invited to loathe.
 Desmot, brilliantly played by Antoine de Caunes, is a journalist who writes in left and right wing papers and gossip magazines and is admired by the local community because of his celebrity.
-He chases the women of the town flattering them with his plagiarised quotes and succeeds in seducing Vivianne at least in notion.
-He neglects his family, whores around and uses his own behaviour for his poor novels.
+He chases the women of the town flattering them with his plagiarized quotes and succeeds in seducing Vivianne at least in notion.
+He neglects his family, whores around and uses his own behavior for his poor novels.
 Like Paul Decourt in The Beast Must Die and Gerard in Flower of Evil, Desmot’s death is inevitable and the ultimate irony is that his death is ruled natural despite the reality.

 Lies populate throughout in this movie and appearances are wholly deceptive.
 Characters talk about the necessity of lying and everyone obscures, obfuscates and tell untruths.
 Vivianne lies about Desmot, Rene lies about Desmot, the lieutenant lies about Rene, and the gossips hide their own guilt in untruths about others.
 This lying is mirrored by misrepresentation on other levels too, adverts on television sell products with incredible claims and the film begins with Eloise drawing and being drawn and Rene noting how the reflection of the sea in a window changes how it seems.
-Similarly we see opera at the theatre and then on TV.
+Similarly we see opera at the theater and then on TV.

 Again Chabrol shows how a community responds to threats to itself.
 The gossip about Rene excludes him from his work with children, and the accusations of Lesage are met with lies by Rene and Vivianne, and Desmot’s threat to Rene’s life is snuffed out.
 And the culprits defend themselves by casting guilt on others.
 The Color of Lies finishes with one of these communities admitting it’s lies and resolving to live on.